oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   - For file-based distribution servers, this MAY be achieved by using a symlink.
 - At the end of the transition period, it is RECOMMENDED to archive the remaining CSAF 2.0 documents, for example at `.well-known/csaf/archive/v2.0.tar.bz2`

+### Process of transitioning `aggregator.json`

+Similarly, to the process of transitioning `provider-metadata.json`, the same process SHOULD be used to transition `aggregator.json`.
+It is RECOMMENDED to use the following URLs during the process:
+- `/.well-known/csaf-aggregator/aggregator.json` for the currently valid aggregator metadata.
+- `/.well-known/csaf-aggregator/v2.0/aggregator.json` for a valid CSAF 2.0 `aggregator.json`
+- `/.well-known/csaf-aggregator/v2.1/aggregator.json` for a valid CSAF 2.1 `aggregator.json`

+A CSAF 2.1 aggregator MUST only sync and list CSAF 2.1 providers.